AiviaCommunity/3D-RCAN/README.md

     - NVIDIA Tesla P100 16 GB
     - CUDA 10.0 and cuDNN 7.6.5

-## Sample dataset
+## Dataset

-[Sample ER dataset and demo model](https://www.dropbox.com/sh/hieldept1x476dw/AAC0pY3FrwdZBctvFF0Fx0L3a?dl=0): This link contains a dataset, a demo model trained on that dataset, and one expected output (32-bit)
+1. [Sample ER dataset and demo model](https://www.dropbox.com/sh/hieldept1x476dw/AAC0pY3FrwdZBctvFF0Fx0L3a?dl=0): This link contains a dataset, a demo model trained on that dataset, and one expected output (32-bit)

+2. [Data for 3D RCAN Paper](https://zenodo.org/record/4624364#.YF4lBa9Kgal): This data release contains all training and testing data for the 3D RCAN paper.
+Data size: After upzip, the total size is 521 GB.
+Please leave enough space in the disk before unzip.Data are organized in four categories:
+      - **Denoising**: It contains all training and testing data for Actin, ER, Golgi, lysosome, Microtubule, Tomm20 Mitochondria and Matrix protein Mitochondria.
+      - **Phantom Spheres**: It contains training and testing data for synthetic blurred phantom sphere(2, 3 and 4 times).
+The ground truth is the synthetic phantom sphere without blurring.
+      - **Confocal to STED**: It contains training and testing data for three different structure shown in the paper (Microtubule, nuclear pore complex and DNA).
+It also contains live cell data that nucleus stained by SiR for confocal to STED image modality transfer learning.
+Raw and GT data in the training and testing folder refer to confocal and STED images.
+      - **Expansion Microscopy**: It contains training and testing data for two different structure shown in the paper.
+(Microtubule and Tomm20 stained Mitochondria).
+Raw and GT data in the training and testing folder refer to Synthetic raw and deconvolved expansion microscopy iSIM images.
+      - **live cell test data Microscopy**: It contains:(1).U2OS cells transfected with matrix protein Mitochondria and Lamp1 labeled lyososome for denoising; (2).
+Jukat T cells transfected with EMTB-GFP for expansion microscopy.

 ## Dependencies Installation